jpdery/moobile-core-doc/Source/Classes/Component/Component.md

 #### Subclassing Notes:

-This class should not be instantiated directly, instead you should subclass it to create your own components.
+Don't instantiate this class.
+Instead, extend it by creating subclasses for your own implementation.

 #### Examples: